 When an IDL vehicle is involved in an accident on an incident, IMTs must work with the host unit to ensure the proper forms are completed.
-Host unit must follow IDL Department Policy No.16, Fleet Management when reporting damages to IDL Vehicles.
+Host unit must follow IDL Department Policy No.616, Fleet Management when reporting damages to IDL Vehicles and Policy No. 619, Off-Highway Vehicle Management and Use when reporting damages to IDL OHVs.